jonasantonelli/upcoming-movies/README.md

 # Upcoming Movies Web App
-This is a MVP project to list upcoming movies integrates with [The Movie Database](https://themoviedb.org).
+This is a MVP project to list upcoming movies integrated with [The Movie Database](https://themoviedb.org).

 # Libraries and frameworks used!
   - [ReactJS](https://reactjs.org/)